yuanqidu/yuanqidu.github.io/_pages/about.md

   * Application of Millimeter-wave Signals

 **News!**
+* 7/21 I am proud to announce that the first [AI for Science workshop](https://ai4sciencecommunity.github.io/) will be held with NeurIPS 2021.
+We focus on the gaps that stifle advacenment of AI for Science this year.
+We invite a list of poineers in AI for Science for great talks and panels.
+We also introduce very exciting Attention Track, Mentorship, and Award programs.
+Welcome to submit your best work and attend the workshop!
 <!--* 6/21 We release the first large-scale graph generative dataset collection **GraphGen** version 1.0, the version 2.0 will be coming up soon.-->
 * 5/21 I will be visiting University of Amsterdam, working with [Dr. Max Welling](https://staff.fnwi.uva.nl/m.welling/) starting June 2021!!!
 * 5/21 I will join CUHK as a research intern, working with [Dr. Bolei Zhou](http://bzhou.ie.cuhk.edu.hk/) starting June 2021!!!